 I kept my skincare pretty simple overnight and didn’t opt for a moisturiser as I really wanted to see what this was going to do left to it’s own devices and by the next morning I was surprised to see that my skin texture looked slightly plumper and smoother, and the areas that were most dehydrated around the eyes were visibly improved too.
 The effects weren’t long lasting and within 24 hours of first applying I felt like the positives had disappeared.
 That’s not a bad thing as I don’t expect anything long term from a sheet mask.

-That being said I’m not sure I would try this mask again, when I use sheet masks personally I want to see something instant.
+That being said I’m not sure I would try the Tony Moly I’m Real Aloe Sheet Mask mask again, when I use sheet masks personally I want to see something instant.
 There’s been a few masks I’ve applied on a late afternoon before going out for the evening and woke up the next day with skin that still feels amazing, and I don’t like the fact that this isn’t that instantaneous.
 It’s not a bad mask and I think if you had really dry skin you might see some more instant effects as the serum sticks and soaks into dry areas rather than attempting to correct areas of dehydration.

 These sheet masks are a fiver each and are available via cult beauty here.